nth-chile/gagesalzano2/src/_projects/Others.md

   />
 </div>

-<p class="bg">The logo was reversed to symbolize viewing things from another person’s perspective, and was combined with the founder Karen’s beautiful handwriting to reference the collaborative human element of the process.</p>
+<p class="bg">The reversed-text logo was created out of the idea of seeing things from the other’s perspective.
+The founder Karen Faith’s handwriting was paired with formal typography to build a brand system that communicates that the workshops are both calculated and deeply rooted in human collaboration.</p>

 {{slide['end']}}